5 Tips to Deal with a Difficult Ex-partner

 • I will move forward with my life

-Remember that dealing with a difficult ex-partner really is a working progress, and these things take time.
+Remember that dealing with a difficult ex-partner really is a work in progress, and these things take time.
 It’s normal for emotions to be extreme during and initially after separation, particularly if there are legal battles going on too.

 These tips are definitely easier said than done, but all you can do is practice, practice, practice.
 And over time, practice makes perfect.